RezaShahrestani/programme/courses/Foundation/career-training/week3/lesson-plan.md

 Gain actionable feedback on both technical and soft skills Improve their readiness for real developer interviews

-## Key Message to Reinforce:
+## Key Message to Reinforce
-*“It’s not about having the perfect code - it’s about clearly explaining your process, decisions, and problem-solving approach.”*
+“It’s not about having the perfect code - it’s about clearly explaining your process, decisions, and problem-solving approach.”

 TODO add further notes about screening interview prep, including slack message to send